YNC4444/About-Me/README.md

 # Noah Choi

 ## About Me
 Hi everyone!
-I am learning to code, from a health background.
+I am a web developer with a background in health sciences.
+I have enjoyed learning about new concepts such as APIs, arrays, and the variety of tools that make the sky the limit on the types of apps that can be built.

 ### :hammer_and_wrench: Languages and Tools :